destro6984/LynxWasp/README.md

 - username: tester1
 - pass testing1234

 *Program is one of my first adventures of programming with Python/Django and it is still in progress so please bear it in mind.*
 *Things to do/in progress
--ajax the forms
+- ajax the forms
--improve search specific for day/ month /year*
+- improve search specific for day/ month /year*